pollycoder/pollycoder.github.io/_tabs/about.md

 ROS: ★★☆☆☆

 > Description:

- ★☆☆☆☆:	Only known, never used.
+ ★☆☆☆☆:	Only known, never used.<br>

- ★★☆☆☆:	Have been used for short code, have not been used in big project yet.
+ ★★☆☆☆:	Have been used for short code, have not been used in big project yet.<br>

- ★★★☆☆:	Have been used in a big project, but not used quite a lot.
+ ★★★☆☆:	Have been used in a big project, but not used quite a lot.<br>

- ★★★★☆:	Almost use every day, but not familiar with anything.
+ ★★★★☆:	Almost use every day, but not familiar with anything.<br>

- ★★★★★:	I am the EXPERT!!!!!!!!!!!
+ ★★★★★:	I am the EXPERT!!!!!!!!!!!<br>
 {: .prompt-tip }